Range High School

 The local primary schools St. Luke's and Woodlands act as feeder schools to Range High.

-The school is one of the few schools in the country to have received five consecutive 'outstanding' ratings from OFSTED.
+The school is one of the few schools in the country to have received five consecutive 'outstanding' ratings from OFSTED; however, it dropped to a "requires improvement" rating in 2018.

 In 2016, the school was one of only three schools in the area to achieve a positive Progress 8 score on the new national school performance measures, while the 2019 was the highest of any 11-18 secondary school in Sefton.
-The school received a disappointing Ofsted judgement in 2018 having had five previous consecutive outstanding judgements.

 History

 Planning

 Overcrowding at Formby High School reached unprecedented levels by the early 1970s, with ten-form entries at the school by 1971, each with over 30 pupils per class.
 Plans were already underway for construction of a new secondary school, then referred to as Formby South High School.
 Delays were experienced before construction of the school could commence, due to disagreements with landowners over the value of the land needed to build the school on, then privately owned by the estate of Mr Richard Formby.
 There were also concerns over dangerous emissions from the proposed heating system.